transcom/mymove/docs/adr/0067-ppm-db-design.md

 Continue using the `personally_procurred_moves` table

 * `+` Less work, most of the plumbing is already setup and can be leveraged to account for modifications made
+* `-` Additional work would be needed to support he office workflows and to update the code to current standards
 * `-` The PPM code will remain siloed
-* `-` The PPM models and relationship will be unique so there will be additional overhead to learn this relationship when switching to PPMs from another area of the project
 * `-` The nomenclature is not clear.
 We currently have moves which contain PPMs which can cause some confusions, as we normally consider the relationship to be moves contain shipments.
+* `-` The PPM models and relationship will be unique so there will be additional overhead to learn this relationship when switching to PPMs from another area of the project

 ### Modify `mto_shipments`